nrempel/nrempel.com/content.md

 ## contact-intro
 Have an idea brewing, a platform that needs to scale, or a team that could use a steady hand?
 I’m always happy to connect.

-Lately I’ve been prototyping small developer tools that make everyday workflows faster—little utilities that remove friction instead of adding features.
+Lately I’ve been prototyping small developer tools that make everyday workflows faster, little utilities that remove friction instead of adding features.